AD-SDL/redoxmer_machine_readable_tables/README.md

-This repository contains supporting tables for the study in machine-readable **Excel Open XML spreadsheet format** (`.xlsx`).
+This repository contains supporting tables for the study in machine-readable **Excel Open XML spreadsheet format** (`.xlsx`) and **Comma Separated Vector format** (`.csv`).
 These data files are freely available to fulfill public access requirements (e.g., DOE policy) and supplement a journal publication.

 ---